 Europe 396: Hunnic invasion of the East

-Political map of Europe & the Mediterranean on 17 Apr 396 (Theodosian Dynasty: Hunnic invasion of the East), showing the following events: Assassination of Rufinus; Western Illyricum; Hunnic invasion of Persia; Alaric’s invasion of Greece.
+Political map of Europe & the Mediterranean on 17 Apr 396 (Theodosian Dynasty: Divided Empire: Hunnic invasion of the East), showing the following events: Assassination of Rufinus; Western Illyricum; Hunnic invasion of Persia; Alaric’s invasion of Greece.

-HUNS 395–6
+Huns 395–6

 While Alaric was plundering the Balkans in 395, the Huns launched a major attack on both the Roman and Persian empires.
 Advancing across the Caucasus, they threatened both Syria and Ctesiphon, before finally being defeated and expelled by the Persian army.